LUCID TRADING ARTICLE · ACCOUNTS

 Consistency Rule: 20%

-Example: You trade for 10 days.
-Your total profit is $1,800.
+Example: You trade 10 days inside a cycle.
+The cycle profit is $1,800.
 Your best day was $350 ($350/$1,800 = 19.4%).
-You're fine.
-But if your best day was $400 ($400/$1,800 = 22.2%), you'd need to keep trading until your total grows large enough that $400 drops below 20%.
-That means $2,001 or more total profit.
+You are fine.
+But if your best day was $400 ($400/$1,800 = 22.2%), you would need to keep trading until the cycle total grows large enough that $400 drops below 20%.
+That means $2,001 or more.

 Path to LucidLive